Comprehensive guides

 Other prohibited products

-• Rolling papers for cigarettes (even empty ones, even legal tobacco) – This ban surprises many travelers but it is strictly enforced
+• Rolling papers For cigarettes (even empty ones, even legal tobacco): this ban surprises many travelers, but it is strictly enforced.

 • Electronic cigarettes (see dedicated section above)